*This post may contain affiliate links. Please see my disclosure for more details!*

 For these cookies I followed the main base of the plain/vanilla cookie dough as I have done quite a few chocolate themed ones now.

-I used the classic oreos again in chunks – the oreos themselves will soften as they bake so please don’t moan that the biscuits don’t stay crunchy.. because it’s normal and unavoidable.
+I then also used the classic oreos in chunks – the oreos themselves will soften as they bake so please don’t moan that the biscuits don’t stay crunchy.. because it’s normal and unavoidable.
 I don’t mind it though and I LOVE these cookies!!
+You can use any flavour Oreo you fancy for these, but I tend to just stick to the original classic oreos as they are my favourite.

 I decided as oreos are the main feature to stick to the idea of black and white so I used dark chocolate chips and white chocolate chips as the main flavours (but obviously you can use whichever ones you want!) – I just love the sweet and slightly bitter combination.